FC Gagra: First years, 2004–2010

-Prolific decade, 2011-21
+Prolific decade, 2011–21

-Gagra won the first League of 2010–2011 season, and became the winner of the Georgian Cup by defeating three-time winners FC Torpedo Kutaisi 1–0 after extra time.
+Gagra won the 2010–11 Pirveli Liga season, and became the winner of the Georgian Cup by defeating three-time winners Torpedo Kutaisi 1–0 after extra time.

-In every season since the relegation to Liga 2 in 2012, Gagra were considered tough rivals aiming at the first division with 5th place being the worst final position.
+In every season since their relegation to Liga 2 in 2012, Gagra were considered tough rivals aiming at the first division with 5th place being the worst final position.
 Overall, the club took part in Erovnuli Liga playoffs six times in sixteen years, although failed to overcome their opponents until 2021 when they beat Shukura and returned to the top flight after a ten-year absence.

-Gagra's performance in David Kipiani Cup has proved successful.
-As a second-league team, they reached the final in 2018 for the second time only to lose on penalty shootout.
-Two years later, though, they knocked out five clubs, including some of those regarded as contenders for the title, and victoriously completed the Cup season without conceding a single goal in 630 minutes.
+Gagra's performance in the David Kipiani Cup was successful.
+As a second-division team, they reached the final in 2018 for the second time only to lose in penalty shootout.
+Two years later, though, they knocked out five clubs, including some of those regarded as contenders for the title, and won the cup without conceding a single goal in 630 minutes.

-Being a three-times participant and two-times winner of the Cup final during the decade, Gagra have achieved one of the best results among the Georgian clubs.
+As a three-time finalist and two-time winner of the Cup final within these 10 years, Gagra achieved one of the best results among Georgian clubs.

+Among the strongest, since 2022

+Тhe 2023 season was noteworthy for Gagra.
+First, they achieved their best results in the top division and for the first time sealed their league place for a third successive year.
+Besides, forward Zurab Museliani, who netted 17 goals, finished among the three top scorers of the season.
+Gagra's junior team also shined.
+Although they made a debut in the fifth division, the team won the title race and gained automatic promotion to Liga 4.